CRATE TRAINING: teaching manners and house-training by “crate” Method

 - Models made from molded plastic are lightweight, strong, and easy to clean and store (most separate into halves, like a walnut shell).
 Many plastic crates are accepted by airlines for transporting dogs; check with the airline for specific requirements before you buy a crate for that purpose.

 - This open design doesn’t have the privacy of an enclosed den which you need for crate training.
 To solve this problem, use a cloth cover to create “walls and ceiling” (leave the door area uncovered) during the training period, and continue to use it at night and whenever Rascal needs extra security.
 A cover will also help cut drafts, but not as well as the solid walls of the plastic crate.
 (Ready-made covers are available in canvas or plastic, or you can simply drape the crate with a sheet or blanket.)
+Secure the cover so that Rascal does not pull it in to chew on it.

 LOCATION: Consider where the crate will be kept to determine how portable it should be.
 Will you be able to get the crate into your car and into Rascal’s designated part of your home?